emjrhys/hyperflora/README.md

 - variables for backgrounds and colors
 - refactor css
 - restructure api
-- find a replacement for the food channel
 - admin page indicator that video is not in everything
 - compress images (especially kaleidoscope)
 - ~~submit update request on dropdown close~~